blocknetdx/blockchain-configuration-files/README.md

 ### Setup Wallet Files
-Each blockchain wallet installation has a configuration file; for Blocknet it is `blocknetdx.conf`.
+Each blockchain wallet installation has a configuration file; for Blocknet it is `blocknet.conf`.
 These contents are to be replaced by the contents of the wallet configuration file referenced in the respective `manifest-latest.json` version group.
 To find the proper wallet configuration for each blockchain, first find the version group in the `manifest-latest.json` file for each blockchain that has the wallet version to be used listed in the `"versions"` array (if a version is not listed then it is not yet supported).
 Copy the contents of each referenced wallet configuration file and paste it into the configuration file of the downloaded wallet.

 Make sure to update the following for each configuration entry: